 There are several factors to consider when purchasing a brisket for your next cook.

-- Look for USDA Prime Grade Brisket, USDA Choice Grade Brisket, or a USDA Select Grade Brisket.
+• Look for USDA Prime Grade, USDA Choice Grade, or a USDA Select Grade brisket.
 There are grades lower than select, but these are lower in quality and come from older animals.
 I recommend spending the extra money and get Prime Grade.

-- Whole briskets weigh up to 20 pounds.
-Make sure your grill or cooking equipment is big enough to cook brisket.
+• Whole briskets weigh up to 20 pounds.
+Make sure your grill or cooking equipment is big enough to handle that large of a piece of meat.
 A 12-pound brisket typically fits an average size smoker/grill.

 The cheapest way to buy brisket is the packer cut.
-It’s the whole brisket that hasn’t been trimmed, cut, or processed.
+It’s the whole cut featuring both the flat and the point that hasn’t been trimmed, cut, or processed.

 Buying a full packer brisket means you get to trim it just the way you like it.
-Plus, you’ll have a lot of brisket to enjoy for several meals.
-Make sure you plan with whole packer briskets, as it can take 1.5-2 hours per pound to cook.
+Plus, you’ll have a lot of leftovers to enjoy for several meals.
+Make sure you plan plenty of time as it can take 1.5-2 hours per pound to cook.
 That means a 12-pound trimmed packer brisket could take up to 24 hours.

 Brisket Shrinkage